Progestin-Only Hormonal Methods (Mini-Pills, Implants, and Shots)Skip to the navigation

 Progestin-only mini-pills are very effective, but combination hormone pills are even more effective.
 Also, the mini-pill has to be taken at the same time every day to work correctly.

-This method is highly effective, unless you fail to get a shot after 3 months.2
+This method is highly effective, unless you fail to get a shot after 3 months.footnote 2

-- Perfect use: Of women who get their shots on schedule, only 3 out of 1,000 become pregnant each year.
+- Perfect use: Of women who get their shots on schedule, fewer than 1 out of 100 become pregnant each year.

-This method is very effective, but you must take the mini-pill at the same time every day.2
+This method is very effective, but you must take the mini-pill at the same time every day.footnote 2

-- Perfect use: Of women who take every mini-pill on schedule, only 3 out of 1,000 become pregnant each year.
+- Perfect use: Of women who take every mini-pill on schedule, fewer than 1 out of 100 become pregnant each year.

-This method is extremely effective and lasts for 3 years.2
+This method is extremely effective and lasts for 3 years.footnote 2

-- Typical use and perfect use are the same for this method, with no reported pregnancies from studies.
+- Typical use and perfect use are the same for this method.
+Fewer than 1 woman out of 100 has an unplanned pregnancy.

 Medicines that can interfere with hormonal birth control